AI Governance Institute logo

 GPT-4.5 Arrives as 'Research Preview,' Triggering Procurement and Risk Controls Before Any Production Use

-OpenAI published Model Release Notes identifying GPT-4.5 as a research preview of its largest and most capable chat model.
-Unlike a general availability release, the research preview designation signals an intermediate stage of maturity in which the model is made accessible for evaluation purposes but has not passed through the full suite of red-teaming, safety evaluations, and deployment hardening that OpenAI applies before a production release.
-The notes do not provide detailed disclosure of red-team findings, capability thresholds, known failure modes, or deployment restrictions specific to GPT-4.5, which means enterprises relying on OpenAI's published documentation alone will find gaps in the information needed to complete a standard AI risk assessment.
-This applies directly to organizations already using OpenAI's API or platform products, as well as those evaluating GPT-4.5 through the ChatGPT Enterprise interface.
+OpenAI published Model Release Notes identifying GPT-4.5 as a research preview of its largest and most capable chat model to date.
+The research preview designation indicates an intermediate stage of maturity in which the model is accessible for evaluation but has not completed the full suite of red-teaming, safety evaluations, and deployment hardening that OpenAI applies before a general availability release.
+The published notes do not include detailed disclosure of red-team findings, capability thresholds, known failure modes, or deployment restrictions specific to GPT-4.5, leaving gaps in the information enterprises need to complete a standard AI risk assessment.
+The release affects organizations using OpenAI's API or platform products, as well as those evaluating GPT-4.5 through the ChatGPT Enterprise interface.
+The absence of full safety documentation shifts a significant portion of residual risk characterization onto procuring organizations, particularly those in regulated industries such as financial services, healthcare, and legal services.